-CEO Stories Podcast: Financial Education for the Next Generation
+CEO Stories: Financial Education & Economic Literacy for the Next Generation

 In the U.S., only 22 states require high school students to take an Economics course.
 Only 17 states mandate a high school level course in Personal Finance.
 Arkansas is poised to be a leader in financial education because of organizations like Economics Arkansas.
 Since its founding in 1962, Economics Arkansas has impacted the lives of over 4.5 million children by teaching economic literacy.
 The organization is led today by Kathleen Lawson, Executive Director, and Marsha Masters, Associate Director.